joshbeard/joshbeard.me-website/_posts/2022-03-28-smol-stack.md

 See the [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) repo on GitHub for a list of things related to Gemini.

+### Deployment

+I'm using Ansible to deploy these services to an LXC container to my Homelab.

+See <https://github.com/joshbeard/homelab-service-smolstack> for my Ansible playbook for the whole stack.

 ### Gopher

 The [Gopher](https://en.wikipedia.org/wiki/Gopher_(protocol)) protocol predates the web but still has an active